 Don’t feel rushed in that you absolutely have to finish on the second pass.
 Repeat as many times to get a clean shave and you can always do a third one if you think it’s necessary.
 Remember that the more you shave, the more your skin is exposed to the blade so it’s important to stay gentle.

-Step 5.
-Post-Shaving
+5. Post-Shaving Skincare

 Once you have finished shaving, you’ll need to take care of your skin to ensure it’s properly nourished.
 Begin by rinsing your face with cold water.
 Although warm water is more comfortable, clean cold water will close the pores.

 You will then want to apply a post-shave balm or moisturiser to replenish the skin’s natural oils.
 Don’t forget that shaving is its own exfoliation process so you’ll need to hydrate it afterwards.
 If you have any styptic or an alum block, apply this after the moisturiser.
-That way, it will seal the moisturiser in your skin rather than create a barrier and prevent it soaking in.
+That way, it will seal the moisturiser in your skin rather than create a barrier and prevent it from soaking in.

 You may need to learn more about post-shave care.
 Read more by heading to our dedicated after-shaving guide page.